EtorArza/RVCompare/README.md

 # RVCompare
 A R package to compare two random variables and determine which of them takes lower values.

+All the details and the methodology are available in our paper [1].
+In the following, we show a quick start example.
-Let us see how to use this package to compare the performance of two optimization algorithms PL-EDA and PL-GS [1] in the instance N-t70n11xx of the Linear Ordering Problem [2].
+Let us see how to use this package to compare the scores of two optimization algorithms PL-EDA and PL-GS [2] in the instance N-t70n11xx of the Linear Ordering Problem [3].
-Suppose that we are given 400 measurements of the performance of these two algorithms in this instance (using the same number of objective evaluations in each measurament).
+Suppose that we are given 400 measurements of the objective functions (from now on score) of these two algorithms in this instance.

 ## Step 0: Obtaining the data